Minjoo22/QTM-347-Diabetes/README.md

 We evaluated five machine learning models—Logistic Regression, K-Nearest Neighbors (KNN), Decision Tree, Random Forest, and Neural Network—using various performance metrics, including Accuracy, Precision, Recall, F1 Score, ROC AUC, and Cross-Validation (CV) Mean and Standard Deviation.

 Based on the results, Random Forest was identified as the best-performing model.
-It achieved the highest Recall (0.7091), F1 Score (0.6667), ROC AUC (0.8349), and Cross-Validation Mean (0.7753), demonstrating robustness across multiple metrics.
-While Logistic Regression attained the highest Accuracy (0.7532), this result may be influenced by the imbalance in the outcome variable, which can skew accuracy as a reliable measure.
+It achieved the highest Accuracy (0.7597), F1 Score (0.6667), ROC AUC (0.8254), and Cross-Validation Mean (0.7737), demonstrating robustness across multiple metrics.
+While Logistic Regression attained high Accuracy (0.7532) and the highest Precision (0.6667), this result may be influenced by the imbalance in the outcome variable, which can skew accuracy as a reliable measure.

-Given its consistent performance across Recall, ROC AUC, and Cross-Validation metrics, we selected Random Forest as the optimal model for the remainder of our analysis.
+Given its consistent performance across Accuracy, F1 Score, ROC AUC, and Cross-Validation metrics, we selected Random Forest as the optimal model for the remainder of our analysis.
 This model's ability to balance precision and recall makes it particularly suitable for identifying individuals at risk of diabetes.

 5. Random Forest

+To further optimize performance, we conducted a grid search on two critical hyperparameters—n_estimators (number of trees) and max_depth (maximum depth of each tree)—using the validation set to identify the best combination for the Random Forest model.
+The grid search systematically explored multiple values for these parameters, evaluating the model's performance on the validation set to avoid overfitting.
+The best-performing combination of parameters was selected, after which the model was trained on the full training set and evaluated on the test set.
+The optimized Random Forest achieved a training F1 score of 0.7116 and a test F1 score of 0.6733, indicating a good balance between learning the training data and generalizing to unseen data.

 6. Feature Importance